Timeliness to File a Birth Certificate

 Place of residence during a tour of military duty or during attendance at college is NOT considered temporary and should be entered on the worksheet as the mother’s place of residence.

 – Mother’s Mailing Address: The address entered should be where all of the mail or other postal items are sent for the mother.
 This information may or may not be the same as the residence address.
-This item is particularly important when it comes to receiving the Social Security Card for the child.
+This item is particularly important when it comes to receiving the child’s Social Security Card.
 The card will automatically be sent to this address, if the mother wishes to release information for a Social Security Number for the child.

 – Mother’s Education: Please indicate the highest degree or level of school completed at the time of delivery.
 If the mother is currently enrolled in school, indicate the previous grade or highest degree received.
 Education is highly related to fertility, health practice, and pregnancy outcome.
 It is also an indicator of socioeconomic status.